This chive blossom vinegar is so simple to make and tastes fantastic.

 Beautiful chive blossoms are a spring delicacy!
 They grow on chive plants from mid to late spring into early summer.
 They are typically in full bloom when the weather is warm but not hot.

 If you grow chives in your herb garden or find some of these beautiful blooms at the farmer's market, you've got to try making this homemade vinegar.
+If you love chive flowers, try them in our spring omelette as well!

-This beautiful bright pink vinegar is one of my favorite recipes to make in the spring and early summer!
+This beautiful, bright pink vinegar is one of my favorite recipes to make in the spring and early summer!
 Homemade infused vinegar is a special treat in the kitchen and makes a lovely hostess gift.

 It's important to ensure your chive blossoms are pesticide-free and otherwise safe to eat.